HCL-TECH-SOFTWARE/connections-automation/README.md

 The suggestion is to have them all downloaded in a single location, and for this you would need at least 50G of disk space.
 Run a small HTTP server just to be able to serve them, it can be as simple as a single Ruby one liner to open web server on specific port so that automation can connect and download it.

-#### Note: There is a known issue in IBM WebSphere 8.5.5 Fixpack 22 where retrieve from port using TLS v1.3 or v1.2 ciphers may not work.
-See [PH49497: RETRIEVE FROM PORT NOT HONORING SSL PROTOCOL](https://www.ibm.com/support/pages/apar/PH49497) for details.
-The problem is fixed in Fixpack 23.
-If Fixpack 22 is needed, contact HCL Connections support or IBM WebSphere support for the iFix 8.5.5.22-WS-WAS-IFPH49497.zip and put it in the was855FP22 directory as the example below.
 This is the example data folder structure we are following at HCL.
 Please refer to My HCLSoftware when verifying the size and timestamps of the packages.

 ```